Applications close at 5.00pm AEDT Friday 14 October 2016

 The Minister’s Award recognises one outstanding research project that extends the recipient’s industry category Award project.

-Only industry category Award winners are eligible for the Minister for Agriculture’s Award.
+Only industry category Award winners are eligible for the Minister’s Award.
 Applicants will be provided with a separate application form and additional time to complete it.
-Note that you are not obliged to apply for the Minister’s Award.
+Note that there is no obligation to apply for the Minister’s Award.

 The criteria for this Award are the same as those for the industry category Awards.
-Applications will be assessed by an independent judging panel, which will recommend the recipient of the Award to the Minister for Agriculture.
+Applications will be assessed by an independent judging panel, which will recommend the recipient of the Award to the Minister for Agriculture and Water Resources.

 Announcement of award winners